 Several arguments were put forward.
-One was that the clergyman’s wife was “extremely susceptible” to suggestions of supernatural activity, a recourse to stereotyping that we would now dismiss as not a little patronising.
-So it should not surprise us that “Examiner” found the wretched woman’s husband to be as sanguine as she was twitchy: the only alarm he experienced was for his wife’s health.
+One was that the clergyman’s wife was ‘extremely susceptible’ to suggestions of supernatural activity, a recourse to stereotyping that we would now dismiss as not a little patronising.
+So it should not surprise us that ‘Examiner’ found the wretched woman’s husband to be as sanguine as she was twitchy: the only alarm he experienced was for his wife’s health.

 who for purposes of their own worked on the sympathetic imagination of this unfortunate lady, only too successfully.

 As for the noises — the crashes against the dressing-room doors — they too were explained away by the sceptical investigator.
-All that was needed was a witness, and “Examiner” found one in a person who lived in the house after the departure of the clergyman and his tormented wife, and who remained, rather conveniently, unidentified.
+All that was needed was a witness, and ‘Examiner’ found one in a person who lived in the house after the departure of the clergyman and his tormented wife, and who remained, rather conveniently, unidentified.
 This person had discovered that the walls of the bedroom were so thin that even noises from the house next door — the sound of an object falling, a laugh, a loud conversation — could be heard no less clearly than if they came from the next room.
 And to clinch the argument it was pointed out that

 in the same way, if anybody walks through the square in front of the house at night you can follow every footfall.

-In a way, though, the most tantalising secret is still the occupation of “Examiner”.
-A reasonable guess is that the writer of this peculiar letter to the editor of the Daily Telegraph was a detective.
-As we have seen, the clergyman’s wife wanted her story to be investigated but she had no truck with spiritualists, so she would hardly call in a ghost hunter.
-And for “Examiner” to have access to a later resident of the house suggests the sort of authority that only a member of the police force would ordinarily have.
+In a way, though, the most tantalising secret is still the occupation of ‘Examiner’.
+A reasonable guess is that the writer of this peculiar letter to the editor of The Daily Telegraph was a detective.
+As we have seen, the clergyman’s wife wanted her story to be investigated but had no patience with spiritualists, so she would hardly call in a ghost hunter.
+And for ‘Examiner’ to have access to a later resident of the house suggests the sort of authority only a member of the police force would ordinarily have.

 Traps have been set to catch the supposed trickster; children and servants have been closely scrutinised; hard-headed guests have watched with him; I believe that an accomplished London detective has been secretly engaged to investigate the nuisance.
 Yet it continues …